What is Montessori?

 Montessori teachers are trained through demonstration and the provision of opportunity to practise.
 The Montessori curriculum is organised around specific teaching materials which are developmentally sequenced.
 Each curriculum area is taught to teacher trainees by careful demonstration of the presentation and use of each curriculum material in sequence.
 Students then practice the techniques they have seen demonstrated until they have mastered the material well enough to use it with the children.
 The students absorb an understanding of child development and education through observation, and explanation of the practice they see demonstrated.
 Further in-depth study of theory is provided through a tutorial programme of guided readings, lessons, and assignments.
 In this way, teachers learn the use of specific materials and techniques for helping children learn and develop.
 At the same time they develop a theory of learning, development, curriculum, and teaching which supports, and is consistent with, the practice they are learning.

-Montessori teachers are specifically shown how to teach children to read, write, and do maths.
-In addition, they are taught how to help children become independent, responsible, self-disciplined and co-operative.
-The teachers are shown how to teach children practical skills such as carpentry and sewing.
-And, they are taught specifically how to teach children the various subject areas; sciences such as botany, zoology, and astronomy; the social sciences of history and geography; and such arts as music, dance and different forms of handwork.
+Montessori teachers are specifically shown how to help children become independent, responsible, self-disciplined and co-operative.
+They are taught how to teach children the various subject areas; Mathematics, English, Sciences such as Botany, Zoology, and Astronomy; the Social Sciences of History and Geography; Arts as Music, Dance and Visual and Media Arts; Health and Physical Education, as well as practical skills such as gardening and sewing.
 The teachers are also taught techniques and materials for helping development of such basic capacities as control over movement and development of the senses of sight, sound, touch, taste, and smell.

 Why is the Montessori Method of education different from other methods?